awjibon/partial-policy/README.md

 These three partial policies are periodically applied during exploration

 ## Implementation summary:
-In this implementation example, an agent optimizes its partial policies to localize a target in a SINGLE volume, from a FIXED initial point.
+In this implementation example, an agent optimizes its partial policies to localize a target in a SINGLE volume.

 Policy optimization technique: Proximal policy optimization (PPO)

 Reward itself is used as the advantage.
 NO CRITIC is used.

-## Run the code
+## Running the code
 **Example**

 `pprl_simple.py -mode "train" -volume_path "example.mat" -network_path "net/policy_best" -init_pos_center [200, 200, 200]`